One Drop Foundation: Poker

-In 2011, Laliberté teamed with Caesars Entertainment, owner of the World Series of Poker (WSOP), to launch a major poker tournament to benefit the organization.
-The One Drop tournament would be held as a competition within the larger WSOP series of tournaments held each summer in Las Vegas.
+In 2011, Laliberté teamed with Caesars Entertainment, owner of the World Series of Poker (WSOP), to launch the Big One for One Drop, a $1-million buy-in poker tournament to benefit the organization.
+The Big One and other charity tournaments would be held within the larger WSOP series of tournaments held each summer in Las Vegas.
+In early 2023, the One Drop Foundation entered into a new partnership with the World Poker Tour to host charity poker tournaments in Las Vegas and across the world, with a portion of each player’s buy-in going to the One Drop Foundation.